De laatste 20 namen voor Humo's Rock Rally 2020!

 31/1 N9 @ CC De Herbakker, Eeklo: Meskerem Mees, JAYMI, Dankchef, Mister Moon, A Murder in Mississipi, Mæsk, Marie, All-Turn, The Real Architect, Black Matte

-1/2 De Posthoorn, Hamont-Achel: Aarde aan Daan, sonayou, Barcuh Williamson, Our Common Sense, Stay Idle, Outer, Twin Pixie, Moments, J. Jones, Coyote Melon
+1/2 De Posthoorn, Hamont-Achel: Aarde aan Daan, sonayou, Barcuh Williamson, Our Common Sense, Stay Idle, Outer, Bat Eyes, Moments, J. Jones, Coyote Melon

-7/2 Hangar 27, Edegem: Sunday Rose, This is Hert, Marlijn, Manzo Soul, terms, Matt Wxsted, Frantzis, Reno_2640, Beats and Breakfast, Bat Eyes
+7/2 Hangar 27, Edegem: Sunday Rose, This is Hert, Marlijn, Manzo Soul, terms, Matt Wxsted, Frantzis, Reno_2640, Beats and Breakfast, Twin Pixie

 8/2 Cactus Club, Brugge: PINGPONGCLUB, Ratmosphere, Rooftop J, Bob Woods, Yolan, WOLKER, B-Rose, Kloothommel, Key Controversy, Kids in the Waiting Room